gubo97000/cytoscape-svg-polygon-draw/README.md

 # cytoscape-svg-polygon-draw
-A [site][https://gubo97000.github.io/cytoscape-svg-polygon-draw/] I made to easing the job of drawing simple custom icon for cytoscape. cytoscape
+A [site](https://gubo97000.github.io/cytoscape-svg-polygon-draw/) I made to easing the job of drawing simple custom icon for cytoscape.

 ## How it works
 Just draw the shape and paste the string that will be outputed to your cytoscape code.